risk-first/website/practices/Estimates.md

 ### A Case Study

-Let's look at a quick example of this in action, taken from _Rapid Development_ by Steve McConnell.
-At the point of this excerpt, Carl (the Project Manager) has already slipped the project twice, and is meeting the project sponsor, Bill, to announce another:
+Let's look at a quick example of this in action, taken from [Rapid Development by Steve McConnell](http://amzn.eu/d/eTWKOsK).
+At the point of this excerpt, Carl (the Project Manager) is discussing the schedule with Bill, the project sponsor:

+> "I think it will take about 9 months, but that's just a rough estimate at this point," Carl said.
+"That's not going to work," Bill said.
+"I was hoping you'd say 3 or 4 months.
+We absolutely need to bring that system in within 6 months.
+Can you do it in 6?" `(1)`

+Later in the story, the schedule has slipped twice and is about to slip again:

 > ...
 At the 9-month mark, the team had completed detailed design, but coding still hadn't begun on some modules.
 It was clear that Carl couldn't make the 10-month schedule either.
 He announced the third schedule slip number— to 12 months.
-Bill's face turned red when Carl announced the slip, and the pressure from him became more intense.   `(1)`
+Bill's face turned red when Carl announced the slip, and the pressure from him became more intense.   `(2)`

+At point `(2)`, Carl's tries to mitigate [Feature Risk](Feature-Risk) by increasing [Schedule Risk](Schedule-Risk), although he knows that Bill will trust him less for doing this, as shown below:

+![Carl's Schedule Slip increases Trust and Belief Risks](images/generated/practices/estimates/carl1.png)

 > Carl began to feel that his job was on the line.
 Coding proceeded fairly well, but a few areas needed redesign and reimplementation.
 The team hadn't coordinated design details in those areas well, and some of their implementations conflicted.
 At the 11-month oversight-committee meeting, Carl announced the fourth schedule slip— to 13 months.
 Bill became livid.
 "Do you have any idea what you're doing?" he yelled.
 "You obviously don't have any idea!
 You obviously don't have any idea when the project is going to be done!
 I'll tell you when it's going to be done!
 It's going to be done by the 13-month mark, or you're going to be out of a job!
 I'm tired of being jerked around by you software guys!
-You and your team are going to work 60 hours a week until you deliver!"  `(2)`
+You and your team are going to work 60 hours a week until you deliver!"  `(3)`

+At point `(3)`, after the schedule slips again, Bill threatens Carl's job.
+Why does he do this?
+Because _he doesn't trust Carl's evaluation of the [Schedule Risk]()_.
+By telling Carl that it's his job on the line, he makes sure Carl appreciates the [Schedule Risk]().
+However, forcing staff to do overtime is a dangerous ploy:  it could disenfranchise the staff, or cause corners to be cut:

+![Bill's Ultimatum](images/generated/practices/estimates/bill1.png)

 > Carl felt his blood pressure rise, especially since Bill had backed him into an unrealistic schedule in the first place.
 But he knew that with four schedule slips under his belt, he had no credibility left.
 He felt that he had to knuckle under to the mandatory overtime or he would lose his job.
 Carl told his team about the meeting.
 They worked hard and managed to deliver the software in just over 13 months.
-Additional implementation uncovered additional design flaws, but with everyone working 60 hours a week, they delivered the product through sweat and sheer willpower. " `(3)` - [McConnell, Steve, _Rapid Development_](http://amzn.eu/d/eTWKOsK)
+Additional implementation uncovered additional design flaws, but with everyone working 60 hours a week, they delivered the product through sweat and sheer willpower. " `(4)` - [McConnell, Steve, _Rapid Development_](http://amzn.eu/d/eTWKOsK)

-Despite this being a fictional or fictionalised example, it rings true for many projects.
-From a Risk-First perspective, what happened here?

-At point `(1)`, Carl's tries to mitigate [Feature Risk](Feature-Risk) by increasing [Schedule Risk](Schedule-Risk), although he knows that Bill will trust him less for doing this, as shown below:

-![Carl's Schedule Slip increases Trust and Belief Risks](images/generated/practices/estimates/carl1.png)

-At point `(2)`, after the schedule slips again, Bill threatens Carl's job.
-Why does he do this?
-Because _he doesn't trust Carl's evaluation of the [Schedule Risk]()_.
-By telling Carl that it's his job on the line, he makes sure Carl appreciates the [Schedule Risk]().
-However, forcing staff to do overtime is a dangerous ploy:  it could disenfranchise the staff, or cause corners to be cut:

-![Bill's Ultimatum](images/generated/practices/estimates/bill1.png)

-At point `(3)`, we see that Bill's gamble worked (for him at least):  the project was delivered on time by the team working overtime for two months.
+At point `(4)`, we see that Bill's gamble worked (for him at least):  the project was delivered on time by the team working overtime for two months.
 This was lucky - it seems unlikely that no-one quit and that the code didn't descend into a mess in that time.

 ![Team Response](images/generated/practices/estimates/team1.png)

+Despite this being a fictional (or fictionalised) example, it rings true for many projects.
+What _should_ have happened at point `(1)`?
+Both Carl and Bill estimated incorrectly...
+Or did they?

 ## Agile Estimation